 - Certainty of Fare: Passengers in Arlington taxicabs can only be charged per the rates established in the Arlington Taxicab Ordinance.
 All fares are calculated and displayed on the taxicab meter and all taxicab meters are tested for accuracy at least once a year.

 - Driver Qualifications: Arlington taxicab drivers must have an exemplary driving record.
 Prospective and current taxicab drivers all undergo a U.S. Federal Bureau of Investigation criminal background check and may not have relevant criminal convictions.
 All Arlington taxi drivers must obtain and display a valid taxicab operator’s license.
 To obtain a license, a prospective Arlington taxicab driver must pass a test of their knowledge of local geography, driving laws and taxi regulations administered by the Arlington County Police.
 Taxicab operator licenses can be suspended or revoked for violations of motor vehicle law or a criminal conviction of verified complaints.

 - Vehicle Conditions: Arlington taxicabs must pass an annual physical inspection conducted by the Arlington County Police in addition to state vehicle inspections.
 If an Arlington taxicab is found to be not in proper working order, it will be immediately ordered out of service.
-Arlington taxicabs can be no more than seven years old and can have no more than 350,000 miles of use.
+Arlington taxicabs can be no more than 10 years old.

 - Required Insurance: All Arlington taxicabs are required to have a minimum of $300,000 of coverage for personal injury and $50,000 of coverage for personal property loss.

 - Identified Companies: All Arlington taxicabs and drivers are affiliated with a company whose identity is prominently displayed on the vehicle.
 Company affiliation helps passengers to retrieve lost articles, make special arrangements for pick-up and file or address complaints.